-Level 1 Level 2 Level 3 Measurements based on Measurements based on Measurements based on quoted prices (unadjusted) in inputs other than quoted unobservable inputs for the active markets for identical prices included in Level 1 asset or liability. assets or liabilities that the that are observable for the entity can access at the asset or liability, either measurement date. directly or indirectly.
+Level 1 Level 2 Level 3 Measurements based on Measurements based on Measurements based on quoted prices (unadjusted) in inputs other than quoted unobservable inputs for the active markets for identical prices included in Level 1 that asset or liability. assets or liabilities that the are observable for the asset entity can access at the or liability, either directly or measurement date. indirectly.